Heineken: History

 Heineken launched its first non-alcoholic beer in 2017, naming it "Heineken 0.0".
 It was evaluated positively in terms of taste, with "almost the same taste" as the full-alcohol version, even though Heineken does not claim it to be of the same taste.
 It was also found to be lower in calories and sugar than a soda.

-However, as is the case with most ‘non-alcoholic’ beers, Heineken 0.0 actually still does contain a trace amount of alcohol (about 0.05 percent).
-It has less alcohol than grape juice or orange juice, which naturally have some alcohol content even if lower than most drinks (0.30 to 0.86).

 Production

 Since 1975, most Heineken-brand beer has been brewed at their brewery in Zoeterwoude, Netherlands.

+Heineken also began brewing in the United Kingdom in 1996 when they acquired Scottish & Newcastle.
+Heineken has since expanded its brewing operations in the UK, with more than 90% of its beers sold in the UK brewed locally.
 In 2011, 2.74 billion litres of Heineken-brand beer were produced worldwide, while the total beer production of all breweries fully owned by the Heineken Group over all brands was 16.46 billion litres globally.
 As of 2022, Heineken is sold in 192 countries.
 They have also been incorporated with numerous beer brands in countries all over the world, including Mexico, China, Australia and various countries in Africa.

 Advertising

 Heineken was the major sponsor of UEFA Champions League and the UEFA Super Cup, UEFA Euro and Rugby World Cup; major sponsorship of Rugby Union had begun in Wales with the Welsh Premier Division competition.

+In 1989 "10 Green Bottles Hanging On The Wall" was a popular advert.

 Dating back to 1997's Tomorrow Never Dies, Heineken has retained a longstanding relationship with the Bond franchise, consecutively being featured in 8 of their films, including No Time To Die (2021).
 While it is usually the supporting characters seen drinking Heineken, Bond himself is seen drinking Heineken beer in Skyfall (2012) and Spectre (2015).
-As a long-term brand investment, Heineken reportedly spent $45 million for its inclusion on Skyfall alone, some $25 million more than Bond actor Daniel Craig's pre-residual salary.
+As a long-term brand investment, Heineken reportedly spent $45 million for its inclusion in Skyfall, around $25 million more than Bond actor Daniel Craig's pre-residual salary.
 As of 2015, it is the brand's largest global marketing platform.

 In 2016, Heineken became the Official Beer of the FIA Formula One World Championship starting from the Canadian Grand Prix.
-During races, Heineken also puts its "When You Drink, Never Drive" advertising campaign all over the race as a campaign to end drink driving.
+During races, Heineken also puts its "When You Drink, Never Drive" advertising campaign all over the race as a campaign to end drunk driving.

 In August 2021, Heineken signed a multi-year deal with W Series as the global partner for all-Women single-seater racing series.

 Starting with the 2020–24 cycle, Heineken became the sponsors of UEFA Europa League and UEFA Europa Conference League through Heineken 0.0 brands.
+In 2023, Heineken celebrated its 150th anniversary.